Health Resources to Cope With RAby Lene Andersen, MSW Patient Advocate

-If you’re having difficulty paying your medical expenses, you can find help.
-If you see doctors who are part of a hospital, the hospital might have a payment plan or an application for financial assistance.
-You may also qualify for financial assistance for medication.
-Some pharmaceutical companies have co-pay discount cards.
+RA medication can be very expensive, particularly the biologics.
+If you're having difficulty paying your medical expenses, there is help.
+If you see doctors who are part of a hospital, that hospital might have a payment plan or an application for financial assistance.
+You may also qualify for financial assistance for medication offered by pharmaceutical companies or nonprofits.
+As well, some pharmaceutical companies have co-pay discount cards.

-When you live with RA, you tend to have a lot of blood work.
-It can help to get to know the people who draw your blood.
-If you are a hard stick like me, it helps to have someone who knows your veins.
-It can be less nerve-wracking if you can have a friendly conversation while getting your blood drawn.
-If you are afraid of needles, it can also be easier to talk about it to someone you know.
+When you live with RA, you tend to get a lot of blood tests.
+This is one of the tools your rheumatologist uses to assess how your RA is affecting you.
+It can help to get to know the people (called phlebotomists) who draw your blood.
+If your veins are difficult to access (colloquially called a “hard stick”), it helps to have someone who knows your veins and having a friendly conversation while getting your blood drawn makes everything easier.
+If you are afraid of needles, it can also be easier to talk about it with someone you know.

 Most people with RA take a variety of medications.
-One of your best friends could – and should – be your pharmacist.
-Pharmacists can help make sure none of your medications – prescription or OTC – interact with each other.
-They can advocate for you if there are issues with your insurance, and communicate with your doctor should the need arise.
+One of your best friends could — and should — be your pharmacist.
+Pharmacists can help make sure none of your medications, whether prescription or over-the-counter, interact with each other.
+They can advocate for you if there are issues with your insurance, and they can communicate with your doctor should the need arise.
+Your pharmacist can also be a good source of information about funding sources for medication.